-Apache Cassandra is behind a vast array of applications that you likely engage with every day.
+DataStax Enterprise (DSE) is built on Apache Cassandra, the distributed database behind a vast array of applications that you likely engage with every day.
 The open source database powers apps for some of the world’s biggest brands that require zero downtime, high availability, and scaling to accommodate massive data volumes.
-It’s ideal for demanding use cases ranging from IoT to customer apps, those that are heavily time-series based, and deployments that require the utmost database resiliency like ecommerce apps, where uptime and elasticity are essential.
+Cassandra is ideal for applications that demand the highest data resiliency, like ecommerce or IoT apps, where uptime and scale—whether on premises or in the cloud—are essential.

-DataStax distribution of Cassandra provides a distributed, elastically scalable, highly available, and fault-tolerant data management platform with tunable consistency that’s used at leading enterprises like Capital One, Cisco, Comcast, Delta Airlines, eBay, Macy’s, McDonald’s, Safeway, Sony, and Walmart.
-And skills are in demand, with more than 40,000 job listings asking for engineers with Cassandra and NoSQL chops on LinkedIn.
-Demand will only continue to increase as we move further into the future.
+DSE provides a distributed, highly available, and fault-tolerant data management platform at scale, and with tunable consistency.
+Leading brands depend on DSE to power their business-critical applications, including Capital One, Cisco, Comcast, Condé Nast, Delta Airlines, eBay, Macy’s, McDonald’s, Safeway, and Sony.
+Developing on Cassandra is in demand with more than 40,000 job listings searching for engineers with Cassandra and NoSQL skills on LinkedIn.

 Fast-Track Skills Acquisition: Model.
 Code.
 Go.